 Breeze disability insurance reviews and complaints

 Since Breeze just launched in mid-2019, it doesn’t have much of an online presence yet — though it has gotten a lot of positive press attention for its streamlined approach to disability insurance.

-In terms of customer reviews, Breeze has 4.5 out of 5 stars on TrustPilot, with all customers commenting on how easy it was to get coverage.
+In terms of customer reviews, Breeze has 4.7 out of 5 stars on TrustPilot, with all customers commenting on how easy it was to get coverage, as of October 2020.